 Things to Know When Visiting Messina Hof:

-The Fredericksburg location is home to a tasting room, restaurant and the Manor Haus B&B.
+Messina Hof has three locations in Texas – Grapevine, Bryan and Fredericksburg.
+The later location has been named to our best wineries in Texas Hill Country.
+This location is home to a tasting room, restaurant and the Manor Haus B&B.

 Location: 9996 US Hwy 290 East, Fredericksburg, TX 78625